-- There will be 3 community based hubs Cedars, Hillview and Wealdstone (Youth) where all Early Support staff will be based and a range of Early Support services will be delivered from, along with other sites across the borough. - The staff group will be known as either Early Support: Coordinators, Practitioners or Educators overseen by an Early Support Manager for each Hub. - There is to be a clearer pathway to access Early Support through a dedicated practitioner based within the MASH. - Early Support will build on the principle of working in partnership with children, young people and their families through the delivery of consent based services.
+- There will be 3 community based hubs Cedars, Hillview and Wealdstone (Youth) where all Early Support staff will be based and from where a range of Early Support services will be delivered, along with other sites across the borough. - The staff group will be known as either Early Support: Coordinators, Practitioners or Educators overseen by an Early Support Manager for each Hub. - There is to be a clearer pathway to access Early Support and the CAF will cease to be used as the referral mechanism for support services in 2017. - Early Support will build on the principle of working in partnership with children, young people and their families through the delivery of consent based services.